decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 This field requires a _Vector3Component_ as a value, this vector indicates the coordinates of the position of the point in the scene to look at.

+The `lookAt()` function has a second optional argument that sets the global direction for _up_ to use as reference.
+For most cases, you won't need to set this field.

 ## Scale

 `scale` is also a _3D vector_, including the scale factor on the _x_, _y_ and _z_ axis.
 The shape of the entity scaled accordingly, whether it's a primitive or a 3D model.